Git Tutorial

 If a file is already tracked follow these steps to ignore it:

-• You have to make it untracked first with command git rm --cached <file>
+- You have to make it untracked first with command

-• Then you put it in .gitignore file
+- Then you put it in

-• Finally you commit that the file will be removed from tracking with command git commit -m "<message>
+file - Finally you commit that the file will be removed from tracking with command

 9.4 Track empty directory

 By default Git does not track empty directory.
 To let him track it you have to put some file in it.
-The convention is to create a blank file .gitkeep in this folder directory and commit it.
+The convention is to create a blank file .gitkeep

 10. Branches